buzzqw/TUS/OBSS/markdown-separati/en/43-obss-monster-manual.md

 ### Rules of Grappling for Monsters

 Many monsters have a special attack that allows them to quickly grab their prey.
-When a monster hits with such an attack, it doesn't need to make an additional check to determine if the grapple succeeds unless the attack says otherwise.
+When a monster hits with such an attack, it doesn' \*\*t need to make an additional check to determine if the grapple succeeds unless the attack says otherwise.

 A creature grappled by the monster follows the guidelines of Grappling an opponent (pg. ).